richyliu/templates/README.md

 npm i
 ```

+Some VSCode Prettier settings may need to be changed.
+Change `prettier print width` to 120, `prettier trailing comma` to `es5`, and check `prettier tslint integration`.

 ## Create the app manually
 This guide assumes installing to the `./app` directory.
 If this is not the case, change all `app` to the specified directory